aifeixingdelv/aifeixingdelv/README.md

 Here are some of the projects I have worked on:

-- [**MonoViM（Monocular Depth Estimation）**](https://github.com/aifeixingdelv/MonoViM): A project focused on estimating depth from a single image using deep learning techniques.
+- [**MonoViM（Monocular Depth Estimation）**](https://github.com/aifeixingdelv/MonoViM): An Enhancing Self-supervised Monocular Depth Estimation via Mamba.

 Thank you for visiting my GitHub profile! 😊